pureact/dynaport/README.md

 `Dynaport(config="/path/to/config.json")`

 - instantiation of the Dynaport class, has an optional parameter `config` to load a config file.
+The config parameter can also take a dict as input.
+Needs to follow the same structure as the config file.

 `Dynaport.get_module(name="module_name", path="/path/to/module.py")`